Manuela Schwesig: Nord Stream 2

-In February 2022, she lost a case against member of the Bundestag Christoph Ploß.
-She had demanded he limit his critique of her politics but the district court determined that it was well within allowed freedom of expression.
+In February 2022, Schwesig lost a court case against member of the Bundestag Christoph Ploß.
+She had demanded he limit his criticisms of her politics but a district court determined that it was well within allowed freedom of expression.

 In January 2023, controversy arose over contacts Schewesig had with various people as part of Reuters research into Russian influence in Germany and German politics.
 She had contact with Oleg Eremenko who had formerly worked for the Russian secret service (GRU) and now is the owner of a construction company in Berlin.
 Event records show Eremenko was in contact during 2016 with Igor Girkin, a colonel in the Russian military intelligence service GRU, who had played a leading role in the Russian intervention in the Donbas and the Russian annexation of Crimea in 2014.
 "Schwesig's spokesman Andreas Timm said ... that there had been 'no scheduled meeting' between the Prime Minister and Eremenko [and that] she took part in the event at the invitation of the city of Greifswald."